emintz/ArduinoLib/RTOSAid/README.md

 1. Declare a concrete class that inherits `TaskAction` publicly.
-   The concrete class **must** declare a `run()` function which must **not** be pure, which means that `= 0` must **not** follow its declaration..
+   The concrete class **must** declare a `run()` function which must **not** be pure, which means that `= 0` must **not** follow its declaration.
 2. Implement that logic loop in the class's `run()` function.
+Implementation is mandatory.

 `TaskAction` has no public functions.
 All of its functions are `protected` that are reserved for use within inheriting classes.